Skip to main content

 When your insurance company sends an adjuster, engineer, or industrial hygienist to inspect your property after a loss, you want a record of exactly what they see, what they say, and what they do.
 Insurers routinely send “preferred” experts whose reports minimize damage.
 Without your own recording, it becomes your word against theirs.
 The question every policyholder asks is: Can I legally record the inspection?

-The short answer in California: yes — and there are multiple ways to put yourself on solid legal ground.
-This article explains the governing statutes, the relevant case law, the difference between legality and admissibility, and practical strategies to ensure your recording is both defensible and useful.
+This article explains the governing statutes, the relevant case law, practical strategies to ensure your recording is defensible, and — critically — why the legality of making a recording and the admissibility of that recording as evidence are two entirely separate legal questions.
 We also cover how the rules differ across states, because many insurance claims involve out-of-state adjusters and carriers.

 ⚖️

-This Is Not Legal Advice
+Important: This Article Is Educational — Not Legal Advice

 I. Two-Party Consent vs. One-Party Consent States